Carluve/carluve.github.io/_posts/2024-12-27-comet-browser.md

   - browser
   - AI
   - productivity
+excerpt: "Comet is a next-generation AI-enhanced browser that streamlines research, automation, and focus for productivity in 2025."
 ---

-# Why Comet Is the Browser You'll Want in 2025
+# Overview

 In an era where productivity is key and distractions are everywhere, **Comet** emerges as the browser that truly thinks with you.
 From efficient browsing to AI-powered assistance, Comet sets a new standard for what web browsing can be.

+# Why Comet Is the Browser You'll Want in 2025

 ## What Makes Comet Different?